- Serious and Heavyweight Crime

 R v B (Preston CC, March 2017) Defended a young man for murder and wounding with intent to cause GBH.
 He was a member of a Liverpool drug dealing gang and was occupying a house of a couple of users who were encouraged to sell drugs for their own supplies.
 He was said to have attacked them one afternoon armed with a very substantial knife.
 The deceased received a considerable number of knife wounds to the back of his head and his back one or two going straight through his rib cage.
 The pathologist suggested that these blows must have been inflicted with severe force.
 The lady received knife wounds to her back as well as the back of her arm.

 The defendant was acquitted of murder and wounding the lady with intent to cause GBH.
 He was convicted of manslaughter as an alternative to murder on the basis of lack of sufficient intent for murder.

 R v W (Bulford Court Martial Centre, February 2017) Defended a soldier serving in Germany facing four charges of rape of his wife over a two year period.
 When giving evidence the lady in question made further claims involving many more allegations or rape, indecent assault and serious domestic violence.

 The defendant was acquitted of all charges.

 R v F (Bulford Court Martial Centre, 2016) Represented one of two soliders facing allegation of raping a female soldier seven years earlier in barracks in Germany.
 Immediatley after the incident both men were told they would not be prosecuted.
 Years later the complainant committed suicide and, at a subsquent coroner’s hearing claims were made about the incident which were picked up by the press.
-Following a newspaper campaign, the new Head of Service Prosecutions instituted a further investigated which led to the rearest of the soldiers and their trial taking place before a seven member board.
+Following a newspaper campaign, the new Head of Service Prosecutions instituted a further investigation which led to the rearest of the soldiers and their trial taking place before a seven member board.
 Both soldiers were acquitted.